-The central site and site of the Arboretum Gaston-Allard
+Central Site and the Arboretum Gaston-Allard Site

 David d'Angers Gallery

-Pierre-Jean David d'Angers was born shortly before the end of the 18th century, in 1788.
-He died at the age of 58.
-Sculptor, medalist and draftsman from an early age, he sees three of his works rewarded, and offers them to his hometown.
-Angers wants to dedicate a place to him to exhibit his works.It is first the refectory of the Museum of Fine Arts which welcomes them for nearly 150 years.
-Then they are transferred to Toussaint Abbey.
-The David d'Angers Gallery is officially inaugurated on May 22, 1984.
-Less known first, it will welcome more than twenty thousand visitors every year since the early 2000s.
+Pierre-Jean David d'Angers was born towards the end of the 18th century, in 1788.
+He was a sculptor, medallist, and draftsman who saw three of his works awarded in his lifetime, which he then offered to his hometown.
+Angers, in return, decided to dedicate a place to exhibit his works.
+Initially, the Museum of Fine Arts' refectory hosted these works for almost 150 years before they were transferred to the Toussaint Abbey.
+The David d'Angers Gallery was officially inaugurated on May 22, 1984.
+Although it was lesser-known initially, the gallery has been welcoming over twenty thousand visitors annually since the early 2000s.

 Doutre district – Angers

-From North to South of the neighborhood
+From North to South of the Neighborhood

 Stay at the Hotel Saint Julien in Angers

-The Saint-Julien hotel is located a 10-minute walk from the Chateau d'Angers.
-It is a traditional hotel offering a whole range of accommodation, rooms for all needs: family rooms, rooms for two, the rooms are suitable for children and the disabled, there are even rooms for people with allergies.
-The rooms are completely comfortable, simple, elegant, spacious, soundproofed, equipped with a desk.
-Some rooms even have exposed beams on the ceiling.
-The hotel has a terrace with a pleasant view of Angers.
-It is a non-smoking establishment.
+Located just a 10-minute walk from the Château d'Angers, the Hotel Saint-Julien is a traditional hotel offering a broad range of accommodations.
+Catering to every need, the hotel offers family rooms, double rooms, and even rooms suitable for children, disabled individuals, and people with allergies.
+The rooms are comfortable, simple, elegant, and spacious, featuring soundproofing and a desk for convenience.
+Some rooms even have charming exposed beams on the ceiling.
+The hotel also boasts a terrace with a delightful view of Angers.
+Importantly, the hotel is a non-smoking establishment.

-Quality of services
+Quality of Services

 Discover the Château d'Angers